pinpoint-apm/pinpoint/.github/ISSUE_TEMPLATE/troubleshooting.md

 If applicable, add screenshots to help explain your problem.

 **Logs**
-If applicable, please attach agent/collector/web DEBUG log that includes the code execution that led to the bug.
+If applicable, please attach agent/collector/web DEBUG log that includes the part where you have encountered the problem.
 In case of agents, including the start-up log may be of great help.

 **Additional context**
 Add any other context about the problem here, such as affected library for agents, how your collector/web/hbase is set up if applicable.